JinShil/memory_mapped_io/README.md

 This library was created to support other concurrent efforts to bring the D programming language to ARM Cortex-M microcontrollers.
 It is currently quite specific to the STM32 ARM Cortex-M4 microcontroller, but it would be nice if it could be made more general purpose.

-The design of this library originally influenced by a paper written by Ken Smith titled "[C++ Hardware Register Access Redux](http://yogiken.files.wordpress.com/2010/02/c-register-access.pdf)".
+The design of this library was originally influenced by a paper written by Ken Smith titled "[C++ Hardware Register Access Redux](http://yogiken.files.wordpress.com/2010/02/c-register-access.pdf)".
 It was then modified to take advantage of some unique features of the D programming language.

 To date, this library has only been used with the [GDC compiler](https://github.com/D-Programming-GDC/GDC).